printicus/Klicky-Changer/Configs/Slicers.md

 ## - For Orca Slicer:

+In your "Printer/Multimaterial" tab the "Enable filament ramming" option must be enabled.
+In your filament profiles settings "Multimaterial" tab, the option "Enable ramming for multi-tool setups" must be enabled.
+This will make restore your tool after a toolchange on the wipe tower and not the printed part.

 In the Printer Setting tab, under Machine G-code:
  - In the "Machine startG-code" window I have: